Download Careers360 App

 What is Sex Determination?

-Sex determination is the process of an organism developing into either male or female.
+Sex determination is the process by which an organism develops into either male or female.
 It is determined in humans and most other organisms by specific genetic factors, particularly chromosomes.
 Chromosomes are very small, thread-like structures in our cell nucleus that carry genetic information.
-Humans have 23 pairs of chromosomes, and one pair, known as the sex chromosomes, determines if a baby will be a boy or a girl.
+Humans have 23 pairs of chromosomes, and one pair, known as the sex chromosomes, that determines if a baby will be a boy or a girl.

 At conception, the baby will receive one sex chromosome from each parent.
-This presents two possibilities, If the combination is XX, the baby will then be female if the combination is XY, the baby will then be male.
-That occurs at fertilization, where the sperm from the father meets the egg from the mother.
+This presents two possibilities: If the combination is XX, the baby will then be female; if the combination is XY, the baby will then be male.
+That occurs at fertilisation, where the sperm from the father meets the egg from the mother.

 Not all animal species determine sex based on chromosomes.
 Some species, including certain reptiles and fish, decide whether or not they develop as male or female based on environmental factors such as temperature.